isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

 For starting the development, you have to set up a new project first.
 For Node.js this is rather simple:

 1. Create a new folder called _headless-server-rss-feed_.
-2. Create a new file called _package.json_ within it and paste the following content into it:
+2. Create a new file called _package.json_ within it, and paste the following content into it:

     ``` json
     {